1826013250/NeteaseMusicLyricDownloader/README.md

 Now it can recognize 163 key in music files that download from Netease Cloudmusic client.

-- 2022/8/13 Now it has the function from `ncmdump`, it can decrypt the ncm files and fetch the specific lyric.
+- 2022/8/13 Now it has the function from `ncmdump`, and it can decrypt the ncm files and fetch the specific lyric.

 ## Todo